zenml-io/zenml-projects/README.md

 # 📜 License

-ZenML is distributed under the terms of the Apache License Version 2.0.
+ZenML Projects is distributed under the terms of the Apache License Version 2.0.
 A complete version of the license is available in the [LICENSE](LICENSE) file in this repository.
 Any contribution made to this project will be licensed under the Apache License Version 2.0.